Pregnancy & Fertility

 Check well water separately

 Private wells are not covered by EPA SDWIS or UCMR5 monitoring.
-If you're on well water, arrange an independent test through a certified laboratory — especially for nitrates.
+If you're on well water, arrange an independent test through a certified laboratory—especially for nitrates.

 Free · No email required

-Check what's in your water.
+Check what's in your tap water during pregnancy.

 Check your water →